Spotting the symptoms of loneliness in old age

 What causes feelings of loneliness?

-Many things can cause feelings of loneliness, and sometimes there may not be an obvious reason for someone to feel lonely.
+Many things can cause feelings of loneliness, and sometimes there may not be an obvious reason.
 However, there are a number of factors that can put an elderly person at greater risk.

 Weiss' Loneliness Theory